 Eleanor taught in the Chicago, IL and Dayton, OH public schools, the Art Center of Battle Creek, Kellogg Community College, and the Institute for Learning in Retirement.
 She developed and taught a summer class for children called “New Angles for New Photographers” and presented a yearlong series of slide programs to integrate art with the social studies curriculum for 300 sixth graders in the Lakeview, MI.
 School District.

 In 2009, Ella Sharp Museum’s juror again included two photographs in its State Wide Fine Arts Competition; Carnegie Center for the Art’s seventeen-county 2009 Regional Juried Arts Completion chose two watercolors.
 The Kalamazoo Institute of Arts juror, Larry Fink, chose one of her photographs to include in the West Michigan Area Show: 2009.
 Other recent juried shows included the Midland Center for the Arts’ statewide all-media 49th Annual Greater Michigan Art Exhibition, (two photographs), the Art Center of Battle Creek’s statewide Michigan Artists’ Competition (two watercolors).
 One photograph was included in the juried Regional Women in the Arts Exhibition.

-From 1987, she has had artwork accepted in more than 145 juried regional, statewide and national competitions in such diverse media as acrylic, oil and watercolor painting; photography; and hand-made paper.
+From 1987, she has had artwork accepted in more than 145 juried regional, statewide and national competitions in such diverse mediums as acrylic, oil and watercolor painting; photography; and hand-made paper.
 Her work has been featured in approximately fifteen one-person exhibitions.
-In all media her creations show love of nature and bright colors and her interest in spiritual and psychological ideas.
+In all mediums her creations show love of nature and bright colors and her interest in spiritual and psychological ideas.
 The Art Center of Battle Creek, Kellogg Community College, Kalamazoo Institute of Arts, Michigan Watercolor Society’s statewide exhibits, Carnegie Museum, Lansing Art Gallery, Central Michigan University, and the Alden B. Dow Museum of Science and Art in Midland, MI., have all included her work.
 She has also had works accepted in juried statewide and national religious art competitions in Evanston, IL, Detroit, MI and East Lansing, Michigan.